Republic of Ireland player tests positive for Covid-19 ahead of England friendly

 The friendly match between England and the Republic of Ireland at Wembley on Thursday was arranged after New Zealand withdrew from the original scheduled fixture with Gareth Southgate's side.

-England will travel to Belgium on November 15 and are scheduled to play at home against Iceland on November 18 in their last two UEFA Nations League Group A2 fixtures.
+England will travel to Belgium on November 15 and are scheduled to play at home against Iceland on November 18 in their last two Nations League fixtures.

-The Republic will travel to Wales for their Nations League clash on Sunday before hosting Bulgaria in Dublin three days later.
+The Republic of Ireland will travel to Wales for their Nations League clash on Sunday before hosting Bulgaria in Dublin three days later.